-These deliciously fudgy, moist Key Lime Brownies are swirled with rich key lime cheesecake filling and topped with cream cheese frosting.
+These deliciously fudgy, moist Key Lime Cheesecake Brownies are swirled with rich key lime cheesecake filling then topped with cream cheese frosting.
 An easy to make rich, chocolaty dessert that is perfect for St Patrick's Day, after school snacks and spring and summer BBQs.

-This is how we celebrate St. Patrick's Day here in South Florida with Key Lime Brownies A little bit of the green from our Key Lime trees and a little bit of sweetness from some rich dark brownies.
-Of course, corned beef is still on for the main course but there is always room for dessert.
+This is how we celebrate St. Patrick's Day here in South Florida with Key Lime Brownies.
+A little bit of the green from our Key Lime trees and a little bit of sweetness from some rich dark brownies.
+Of course, Instant Pot corned beef with beer is still on for the main course but there is always room for dessert.

-And if you have never used the OXO Decorating Kit you are missing out.
+I used a small decorating kit from OXO that I found on Amazon.
 It is the perfect decorating tool for cupcakes, cookies, brownies and even things like deviled eggs, canapes and such.
 It is light and easy to use and clean up is a breeze.
-Learn more about it here.

 - 1 Ghiradelli brownie mix (I used Ghiradelli Chocolate Supreme Brownie Mix)

 - 10 key limes juiced (about ¼ cup) (If you can’t find key limes I recommend Nellie and Joe’s Key West Lime Juice)